The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 A. Method Options

-- Tan Tan Radius
+- Center, Radius

 Click here if you don’t know how to select options from the command line.

-- Activate a CIRCLE command
+- Activate the CIRCLE command (Center, Diameter Method)

 - Specify center point for circle